 In-play and live betting

 Sometimes, the most thrilling and rewarding bets are bets made while games are being played.
 These are referred to as live bets or in-play bets.
-Odds are ever-changing during games, which would prove to be fruitful for sharp and prepared bettors.
+NFL Odds are ever-changing during games, which would prove to be fruitful for sharp and prepared bettors.
 For example, if the Texans (-225) were heavily favored against the Bengals (+190) before kickoff, a payout on a $10 bet on the Texans to win would win just $4.44.

 However, say the Texans fell to a big 17-3 deficit in the first half despite controlling the overall game (due to a costly turnover or special teams gaffe).
 Odds may swing in favor of the Bengals, who may be a -110 favorite at halftime.
 Taking the Texans to come back and win the game could present plus-odds (say, +130).
 Should a bettor take Houston (+130) at halftime and the Texans pull off the comeback, winners would win $13 instead of $4.44 (plus the initial $10 bet).